-Stephen King has seen a resurgence as of late.
-2016 saw "11.22.63" on Hulu, 2017 saw "The Mist" on Spike and we're still due for "Castle Rock," an original story that takes place within the King multiverse.
+Stephen King has seen a resurgence of adaptations as of late.
+In 2016, there was "11.22.63" on Hulu, 2017 saw "The Mist" on Spike and 2018 has given rise to "Castle Rock," an original story that takes place within the King multiverse.
 In honor of the iconic horror author's new TV adaptations, let's look back at all the King works (original screenplays not included) that have made their way to television ... sometimes with horrifying results.

-It's mostly known nowadays for its disappointing and hilarious visual effects ... and is also mostly boring.
-But the story of people who realize they are the only ones left on a plane is almost worth watching for that end reveal.
+It's mostly known nowadays for its disappointing and hilarious visual effects ... and it's also mostly boring.
+But the story of people who realize they are the only ones left on a plane from which most of the other passengers have vanished is almost worth watching for -- specifically for that end reveal.

 13. "Carrie" (2002)You'd think with a screenplay by Bryan Fuller (!) that this TV movie -- which was intended as a backdoor pilot for a "Carrie" series -- would've been worthwhile.
 Unfortunately, it lacked what made the film version of King's book such a classic, going for low-key, quiet performances instead of the insane, over-the-top setup of the original.

 11. "Nightmares & Dreamscapes: From the Stories of Stephen King" (2006)The eight-part miniseries adapted short stories from some of King's collections.
 It features some incredible actors and performances from William Hurt and William H. Macy and is a solid adaptation of the ones in question.
 However, none of the stories are standouts to begin with, even if most of them are above average in quality, so the miniseries suffered the same fate.